-(3) Engaging the Senior Workforce
+Engaging the Senior Workforce

 The awareness and attitudes towards working beyond the age of 60 differs widely from one person to the next, and opinions on the subject are likely to vary even more in the coming years.
-In 2006, besides introducing its Re-Employment Course System for extending the careers of employees aged 60 and over, MC also enhanced the functions of its Career Design Office, which provides comprehensive support for senior employees.
+Besides introducing its Re-Employment Course System for extending the careers of employees aged 60 and over, MC also enhances the functions of its Career Design Team, which provides comprehensive support for senior employees.

-The Career Design Office establishes and manages a human resources (HR) system exclusively for senior employees.
-Individualized arrangements are made with each employee who wishes to continue working beyond the age of 60 or who would like to consider their future life/career.
+The Career Design Team establishes and manages a human resources (HR) system exclusively for senior employees.
+Individualized arrangements are made with each employee who wishes to continue working beyond the age of 60 or who would like to consider their future life/ career.
 Comprehensive support is available through the provision of various information and training programs, collection of recruitment information, job matching services, and other means.

-Functions of the Career Design Office
+Functions of the Career Design Team

-(4) Diverse Employment Opportunities for Persons with Impairments
+Diverse Employment Opportunities for Persons with Impairments